naveinaustin/android/udemy/README.md

     A simple calculator app.
 The app takes two numbers and performs addition, subtraction, multiplication and division.

-### 3. Starbuzz
+### 3. Top10Downloader
-    An app showing the food available and details of the item clicked.
-    It is a demonstration of how to use lists with different activities.
-    It has two implementations.
-One using a simple array to retrieve data.
-The second uses the database to retrieve and store data.
+    An app showing the Top 10 Downloads from the iTunes website.
+The app shows how to parse an xml feed and show the data in the UI using a ListView